Connect with others who understand.

 Other foods that contain magnesium include:

-• Legumes like lentils and kidney beans
+• Legumes such as lentils and kidney beans

 • Almonds and cashews